 Adult crappie likes to eat live bait, such as worms, insects, or small fish.

-- Proven to be one of the top vertical fishing jigs for Crappie on the market; Has Won several tournaments over the years
+- PROVEN: One of the top vertical fishing jigs for crappie on the market; Has won several Tournaments over the years

 How to Catch Crappie